siznax/blacklivesmatter/power-1998-greene.md

 All great leaders since Moses have known that a feared enemy must be crushed completely.
 (Sometimes they have learned this the hard way.)
-If one ember is left alight, no matter how dimly it smolders, a fire will eventu¬ ally break out.
+If one ember is left alight, no matter how dimly it smolders, a fire will eventually break out.
 More is lost through stopping halfway than through total annihilation: The enemy will recover, and will seek revenge.
 Crush him, not only in body but in spirit.